-Below please find the Weingart Foundation’s Grant Guidelines.
-We suggest you first read the Foundation’s FY 2013 Grant Plan before reviewing the Grant Guidelines.
+Below please find the Weingart Foundation’s grant guidelines.
+We strongly suggest you first read the Foundation’s FY 2019 and FY 2020 Program Plan before reviewing these guidelines.
 This will provide you with a greater context and understanding of our current strategic grantmaking priorities.

 General Grant Focus